Western Interior Seaway: Origin and geology

 Widespread carbonate deposition suggests that the seaway was warm and tropical, with abundant calcareous planktonic algae.
 Remnants of these deposits are found in northwest Kansas.
 A prominent example is Monument Rocks, an exposed chalk formation towering 70 ft over the surrounding range land.
 The Western Interior Seaway is believed to have behaved similarly to a giant estuary in terms of water mass transport.
 Riverine inputs exited the seaway as coastal jets, while correspondingly drawing in water from the Tethys in the south and Boreal waters from the north.
 During the late Cretaceous, the Western Interior Seaway went through multiple periods of anoxia, when the bottom water was devoid of oxygen and the water column was stratified.

 At the end of the Cretaceous, continued Laramide uplift hoisted the sandbanks (sandstone) and muddy brackish lagoons (shale), thick sequences of silt and sandstone still seen today as the Laramie Formation, while low-lying basins between them gradually subsided.
 The Western Interior Seaway divided across the Dakotas and retreated south towards the Gulf of Mexico.
 This shrunken and final regressive phase is sometimes called the Pierre Seaway.
-Well-preserved fossil otoliths of the marine catfish Vorhisia suggest that around this time, following a major cooling trend from the highs of the Cretaceous Thermal Maximum, average water temperatures in the Western Interior Seaway were about 18 C. Ammonite-based biostratigarphy suggests that the lowest average temperatures reached by the Western Interior Seaway were during the early Maastrichtian, about 16 C, with a slight warming towards the end of the Maastrichtian to 22 C.
+Well-preserved fossil otoliths of the marine catfish Vorhisia suggest that around this time, following a major cooling trend from the highs of the Cretaceous Thermal Maximum, average water temperatures in the Western Interior Seaway were about 18 C. Ammonite-based biostratigraphy suggests that the lowest average temperatures reached by the Western Interior Seaway were during the early Maastrichtian, about 16 C, with a slight warming towards the end of the Maastrichtian to 22 C.

 During the early Paleocene, parts of the Western Interior Seaway still occupied areas of the Mississippi Embayment, submerging the site of present-day Memphis.
 Later transgression, however, was associated with the Cenozoic Tejas sequence, rather than with the previous event responsible for the seaway.

 Phases

 The Western Interior Seaway experienced multiple sequences of transgression and regression as the sea level rose and lowered, respectively.
-Over at least the last 20 million years of the Cretaceous, the seaway generally regressed, but period of transgression over time have been given different names relative to their cyclothem.
-The Niobrara sea was formed by the first sea level rise expanding the seaway westward, which then regressed through the Aquilian Land-vertebrate age.
-Following this, the sea level rose again in the "Clagette transgression", named for the Clagette Shale, before regressing again in the Judithian.
+Over at least the last 20 million years of the Cretaceous, the seaway generally regressed, but periods of transgression over time have been given different names relative to their cyclothem.
+The Niobrara sea was formed by the first sea level rise expanding the seaway westward, which then regressed through the Aquilian land-vertebrate age.
+Following this, the sea level rose again in the "Claggett transgression", named for the Claggett Shale, before regressing again in the Judithian.
 The sea level then rose again to form the shallow Bearpaw Sea of the "Bearpaw transgression" (named after the Bearpaw Shale), which expanded over much of Wyoming, Montana, and the prairie provinces, before regressing in the Edmontonian.
 Following this was a localized "Lewis" sea separated from the Bearpaw Sea to the north, before more regression of the Western Interior Seaway.